gskril/ens-widgets/README.md

 Required props:

-- `connectAction`: a function that opens a wallet connect modal
+- `connectAction`: a function that opens a wallet connect modal.
+Tested with Rainbowkit and ConnectKit.
 - `wagmiClientConfig`: the object you used to configure wagmi in your app ([like this](https://github.com/gskril/web3-starter/blob/main/src/providers.ts#L19-L23))

 Optional props: